NGCP/GCS/docs/communications/introduction.rst

   Used for security.
 This field allows vehicles to discard old messages.
 For this to work, all vehicles must run on the same time, in the case of this protocol, in GCS's time.

   For all vehicles to properly set the ``time`` field to GCS's time, they must first connect to GCS.
 GCS will give the vehicle its local time, and the vehicle will create an offset between its own time and GCS's time.
 The ``time`` field will be the vehicle's time plus the offset, which is the same as GCS's time.

-  In reality, the offset should be very small, if GCS and the vehicle run on the same time.
+In reality, the offset should be very small, if GCS and the vehicle get their time from the same source.

-  Use the `current millis <https://currentmillis.com/>`_ website to find the function in your language to get vehicle's local time.
+  See `this <implementation.html#setting-time>`_ for more information on implementing this field.